cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/kubernetes/_index.md

 alwaysopen = false
 +++

 This example demonstrates defining an environment independent Kubernetes workload and deploying it to development and production clusters.
 The example runs on Amazon Web Services (AWS) and so requires and account and API credentials.
+It available on [github](https://github.com/cloudify-community/eaas-example).

 The infrastructure deployment consists of [`ServiceComponent`s](../../../working_with/service_composition) representing: